 Interestingly, this is a quote I was first introduced to through Francis Shaeffer's, The God who is There, at the very outset of my pro-life involvement in 1999.
 I was a recent college grad, spending lots of time on university campuses with the Genocide Awareness Project—a traveling photo-mural exhibit that compares abortion to historic and contemporary crimes against humanity.
 As a student, I did a fair bit of public evangelism with Campus Crusade.
 As a graduate, I now found myself telling almost the exact same students that abortion is a historic injustice.
 Guess which proclamation earned me more hatred and contempt?
 Without question, it was the latter—which is why a majority of the campus ministries we contacted blankly refused to join us in publicly exposing abortion.
 They didn't want students to have a bad impression of them.
 With that experience as a backdrop, perhaps it's no wonder that my mind ran to abortion when I heard this quote from Martin Luther.
 But until now, I don't think I've heard anyone else apply it to abortion, nor have I been willing to publicly do so myself.
 Why?
 Because abortion is my issue, so to speak, and pride is an ugly thing, whether you're talking about yourself or your calling.

 To apply Luther's quote to the context of abortion is to essentially infer: It doesn't matter what you say or do about anything else.
 If you are not being a witness against abortion, all your other labors are worthless.
 Your faithfulness in other matters is simply a cowardly retreat from the one battle you should not be avoiding.
-As a paid, anti-abortion advocate, that might sound like a fairly arrogant and self-serving assertion to make–which is why I've never made it.
+As a paid anti-abortion advocate, that might sound like a fairly arrogant and self-serving assertion to make—which is why I've never made it.
 But David Platt is making it, at least in measure, which is truly a remarkable thing.
 Abortion is not his pet issue, not by a long shot.
 By his own humble admission, he has been largely passive in response to abortion.
-He has poured himself out for all sorts of other issues, but not this one, not yet–which is why he can speak of it now in such forceful terms, without fear of sounding self-righteous.
+He has poured himself out for all sorts of other issues, but not this one, not yet—which is why he can speak of it now in such forceful terms, without fear of sounding self-righteous.
 In many ways, those whose vocations are less personally tied to the issue of abortion have less need to mince their words when asserting the primacy of combatting it.
 When I say passivity to abortion is a sin, I may just be lining my pockets.
-When David Platt says the same thing, it's much harder to argue.
-All that to say, I was extremely encouraged by his message and pray many more pastors will follow suit (and not because I'm trying to line my pockets!).
+When David Platt says the same thing, it's much harder to argue with!

 Michael Spielman is the founder and director of Abort73.com.
 His book, Love the Least (A Lot), is available as a free download.
 You can also find him on Facebook and Google+.
 Abort73 is part of Loxafamosity Ministries, a 501c3, Christian education corporation.
 If you have been helped by the information available at Abort73.com, please consider making a donation.